marhop/literate-binary/examples/tiff/palette-tiff.md

 The actual image data is a sequence of bytes that has to be interpreted according to the information in the IFD above.
-In this example that means the image data is uncompressed and encodes a 512 × 256 pixels image in such a way that each byte carries color information for one pixel in from of an index into the palette (ColorMap).
+In this example that means the image data is uncompressed and encodes a 512 × 256 pixels image in such a way that each byte carries color information for one pixel in form of an index into the palette (ColorMap).

 The binary layout of the image data is where it gets interesting: